bmanders716/bmanders716.github.io/cookbook.md

 Shortbread.

-_Ingredients_--º†lb. of flour.
+_Ingredients_--Ï†¨b. of flour.
-               1†oz. of castor sugar.
+               1‡Ø∫. of castor sugar.
-               2†oz. of butter.
+               2‡Ø∫. of butter.

 _Method._--Put the flour and sugar into a basin.